Ronald Colman: Film

-His first major talkie success was in 1930, when he was nominated for the Academy Award for Best Actor for two roles – Condemned and Bulldog Drummond.
+His first major talkie success was in 1930, when he was nominated for the Academy Award for Best Actor for his performances in Condemned and Bulldog Drummond.
 He thereafter appeared in a number of notable films: Raffles in 1930, Clive of India and A Tale of Two Cities in 1935, Under Two Flags in 1936, The Prisoner of Zenda and Lost Horizon in 1937, If I Were King in 1938, and Random Harvest and The Talk of the Town in 1942.
 He won the Best Actor Oscar in 1948 for A Double Life.
 He next starred in a screwball comedy, 1950's Champagne for Caesar.

 At the time of his death, Colman was contracted by Metro-Goldwyn-Mayer for the lead role in Village of the Damned.
-After Colman's death, however, the film became a British production starring George Sanders, who married Colman's widow, Benita Hume.
+After Colman's death, however, the film transferred production from MGM Studios in Culver City, California to MGM-British Studios in Borehamwood, England.
+George Sanders, who married Colman's widow, Benita Hume, was cast in the role intended for Colman.

 Fame

 Colman has been mentioned in many novels, but he is specifically mentioned in Ralph Ellison's Invisible Man because of his charming, well-known voice.
 The main character of this novel says that he wishes he could have a voice like Colman's because it is charming, and relates the voice to that of a gentleman or a man from Esquire magazine.
 Colman was indeed very well known for his voice.
 Encyclopædia Britannica says that Colman had a "resonant, mellifluous speaking voice with a unique, pleasing timbre".
 Along with his charming voice, Colman had a very confident performing manner that helped make him a major star of sound films.

+Colman invested his money in property.
+His first house in Los Angeles was a Spanish-style home in 2092 Mound Street, to which he added a tennis court on top of a three-car garage which was cut out of the hillside in 1927.
+He lived here with his friend Charles Lane, who had moved into a separate bungalow after the completion of The Winning of Barbara Worth.
+As retreats Colman leased a cottage at Malibu Beach and bought a large tract of land in Hidden Valley with a ranch at 1151 Hidden Valley Road in 1932, which he kept for about twenty years.
+Three years later, he bought the large Tudor-style home of Corinne Griffith at 1003 Summit Drive in Los Angeles.
+In the same year, Colman bought San Ysidro Ranch with his friend Al Weingand and turned it into a resort.
+He kept a house there and moved in permanently in 1953 with his family.